 - Providing detailed appliance-level information. (e.g. is my old basement fridge consuming much more energy than my new kitchen one?).
 We have highlighted the problem with low-resolution signals for distinctive appliances.
 However, low-resolution data becomes even less useful when attempting to distinguish between similar appliances of different makes or brands.
 In this case, the differences could be quite subtle and easily lost with low-frequency data.

 In the photo below we show two devices at low frequency (one on the left, and one on the right).
 The top and bottom image show the activity on the two service mains that feed from the grid into your electric panel.
-Looking at the signatures below – can you tell which signatures are the oven and which are for the dryer?

 So while it seems that smart meters primarily benefit utilities companies by reducing the unnecessary deployment of monitoring staff and reporting anomalies such as power surges and outages, the Sense energy monitor has been designed with the user first in mind.
 By keeping you informed about what’s on, Sense wants you to feel empowered (yes! we used the word empowered!) to make intelligent decisions about your energy consumption.